GrafSoul/webrtc-paint-chat/README.md

-# PAINT.OK | Applications for joint drawing (WebRTC, Socket.io)
+# PAINT.OK | Applications for joint drawing

-### <span style="color:red">Do not use!
-The app is under development</span>
+## Do not use!
+The app is under development

 PAINT.OK - Example of an app for drawing and communicating together
+The project uses technologies - [WebRTC], [Socket.io]

 [WebRTC] technology allows you to establish formal and secure connections between clients, but everything is possible in our world :).
 I am not responsible for your use of this project.
 You are acting at your own risk.

+[Socket.io] is a library that enables real-time, bidirectional and event-based communication between the browser and the server.

 ### Demo